 The rule of thumb is wood sealing is crucial when you want a structure to stand the test of time.
 If you want it to last longer and still look beautiful, you should stain the planks before applying a sealant.

-Factors to Consider While Buying an Outdoor Wood Sealer
+Factors to Consider While Buying The Best Exterior Wood Sealer :

 To find out what is the best exterior clear coat for wood, there are several essential factors you must consider beforehand.
 Let’s discuss these factors briefly to ensure you can select a product that is able to perform as desired.